cmizumoto/small-projects/README.md

 31- Password Generator

-- Customize your password length, uppercase, lowercase, numbers and symbols.
+- Customize your password length, uppercase, lowercase, numbers and symbols, and copy to your clipboard.

+32- Switches

+- Joke project that makes the switches turn on and off if you select a certain combination, this is most for the css part.